belastingdienst/opr-paas/docs/administrators-guide/cluster-wide-quotas/basic-usage.md

 You can use cluster wide quotas with an autoscaling feature.

-For this example: every PAAS is expected to use 1 CPU, and a minimum of 3 CPU should always be available.
+For this example: every Paas is expected to use 1 CPU, and a minimum of 3 CPU should always be available.
 Additionally a maximum of 10 CPU can be reserved, and we scale down to 10% of normal usage.